17 Tips on How to Sell Your House in a Down Market

 To increase your chances of a sale at the best price, it’s always important to keep the yard trimmed and pruned.
 But to really make the yard complement the home, adding pops of color using flowers or plants that are bright and cheery will help promote a positive impression.

-7. Clean, shine and deodorize
+7. Clean, shine, and deodorize

-From that first moment a potential buyer enters your home, you want them to feel like it’s clean and fresh.
+From the first moment a potential buyer enters your home, you want them to feel like it’s clean and fresh.
 A dirty, smelly, or cluttered house will distract a buyer’s focus away from the square footage and upgraded features.
 Your home may have a gourmet kitchen, but a buyer may not see beyond the mess.

-Sprucing up every surface, especially the flooring – your largest surface area – will make the biggest impression if it’s thoroughly vacuumed, polished, or mopped.
+Sprucing up every surface, especially the flooring, your largest surface area, will make the biggest impression if it’s thoroughly vacuumed, polished, or mopped.
 However, if your flooring is heavily damaged, you may consider replacing it so the buyer doesn’t calculate the cost of new flooring into their offer.

 8. Keep your home show-ready

-Typically, it can take between 10 and 25 showings before your house sells.
-So when a buyer wants to suddenly drop in for a tour of your home, it has to be ready to go.
-Because that exhaustive last-minute scramble of shoving things into the nearest closet and hoping it doesn’t burst open at an inopportune moment is not a good strategy.
+The exhaustive last-minute scramble of shoving things into the nearest closet and hoping it doesn’t burst open at an inopportune moment is not a good strategy.
 Instead, consider these tips to ensure that every buyer who visits your home will have a great experience:

-• Store away personal items – file away any bills or mail you don’t want to share
+• Store away personal items: File away any bills or mail you don’t want to share.

-• Take out the trash – if a buyer looks under your sink, you don’t want them to see or smell trash
+• Take out the trash: If a buyer looks under your sink, you don’t want them to see or smell trash.

-• Vacuum high-traffic areas – if there’s time to vacuum, give the front room a quick once-over
+• Vacuum high-traffic areas: If there’s time to vacuum, give the front room a quick once-over.

 Overall, the bigger cleaning projects should already be completed.
 Your goal for last-minute visitors should be to focus on those final touches to help diminish a cluttered or lived-in look.